meshula/meshula.github.com/site/astro-site/src/content/papers/usd-liverps.md

 ### 2. **Content Accumulation**
 - **I** (Inherits): Propagate opinions from base prims, using automatic upstream layer stack propagation
-- **R** (References): Bring in an external layer stack and add its opinions beneath the referencing prim in the composed stage (e.g. referencing /B/C at /A results in /A/B/C)
+- **R** (References): Bring in an external layer stack and add its opinions beneath the referencing prim in the composed stage (for instance, referencing the prim /Asset/B/C from an external layer under /A in the current stage results in a composed prim at /A/B/C).
 - **P** (Payloads): Work like references, but their content is only loaded when requested.
 They keep scenes lighter by deferring heavy assets until needed.
 - **V** (Variants): Apply conditional selection among authored alternatives using deferred evaluation